Nay Toe: Entertainment tours

 Nay Toe traveled to Japan, Singapore and Malaysia in 2011 on entertainment tours.
 He has also been invited to Australia, Singapore, London, Malaysia, Japan and New Zealand.

 Humanitarian work

 Nay Toe's humanitarian work includes raising funds for those affected by the cyclones Nargis and Giri.
 He has also participated in various charity shows held in Burma and overseas.
 He donated to several retirement homes and orphanages as a celebration of winning the Academy Award in January 2011 in place of holding a lavish party.
 For his 30th birthday, he sponsored a place of worship in the center of his hometown.

 Personal life

 Personality

 Nay Toe is introverted, reserved and reticent in nature; people often mistake him for being arrogant.
 This aura of coldness is how he got his nickname, "Ice Prince".

 Relationships

-He married Thel Su Myat Shwe on February 5, 2022 at their house in Yangon.
+He married Thae Su Myat Shwe on 5 February 2022, at their house in Yangon.
+Now, he has a son named Gon Shein Toe.